 How To Talk Comedy Writer – Updated

 Comedy writers often come up with little pieces of terminology, most of which never get circulated beyond a small group of people.
 So I’m gathering as many as I can in one glossary so we can all share them.
-The newest entries are at the top – the most recent updates are 26th May 2017.
+The newest entries are at the top – the most recent update is 12th July 2017.
 If you’re a comedy writer and you’ve got a good one, please email me on email@example.com or tweet me on @andyrileyish…I want this list to keep growing.

 Chuffa – a term used by the Parks and Recreation writing team, meaning the random dialogue characters say at the beginning of a scene before getting into the storyline.
 Here’s an example in the Guardian piece about the late Parks and Rec writer Harris Wittels.
 “Your favourite kind of cake can’t be birthday cake, that’s like saying your favourite kind of cereal is breakfast cereal.”
 “I love breakfast cereal!”
 Then, once those lines are done, it’s on with the real meat of the scene.
 Good chuffa can liven up any show, cramming it full of fun little ideas which might not hold a storyline on their own but are great fun when they’re explored then thrown away in nine seconds flat.
 Also, they give some flexibility in the edit.
 If any piece of chuffa doesn’t turn out to be solid gold when performed, or if the show must lose another half a minute to get to required broadcast length, this sort of material can be sliced off and the audience will never know.